luigi9595/Privacy-Policy/README.md

 -   **`storage`:** This permission is used to store the Extension's settings and preferences locally on your device.
 This includes your whitelists/blocklists, the chosen level of ad blocking, and anonymous, aggregated statistics about the number of ads and cookies blocked.
 No personal data is stored, and no data is transmitted to any external servers.
 -   **`cookies`:** This permission is required to interact with the browser's cookies.
 The Extension uses this permission to automatically manage cookie consent requests (rejecting or accepting them based on your preferences) and to block unwanted tracking cookies.
 No personal cookie data is collected or transmitted.
 -   **`<all_urls>`:** This permission is required because the ad blocking and cookie management functionality needs to operate on all websites you visit to provide comprehensive protection.
 -    **`declarativeNetRequest`:** This permission is used for applying filters and blocking rules.
-It is used for enhancing the ad blocking without accessing the content of any personal communication
+It is used for enhancing the ad blocking without accessing the content of any personal communication.
 -    **`tabs`**: This permission is necessary to correctly associate the block rules of advertisements and cookies with the correct tab of the browser.
 The content of the navigation or personal data is not read.

 **2. Data Security:**